 The Way We Were.

-The last truly great Best Song winner was probably “The Way We Were” (Hamlish and the Bergmans).
-Over the last two decades I think maybe three of the Best Song winners are worthy of the title: Loose Yourself (Eminem) from 8 Mile (2002), Skyfall (Adele) from Skyfall (2012) and Shallow (Lady Gaga) from A Star is Born in 2018.
+The last genuinely great Best Song winner was probably “The Way We Were” (Hamlisch and the Bergmans).
+Over the last two decades I think three of the Best Song winners are worthy of the title: Loose Yourself (Eminem) from 8 Mile (2002), Skyfall (Adele) from Skyfall (2012) and Shallow (Lady Gaga) from A Star is Born in 2018.

 “Husavik – My Hometown”: Conclusion

 Husavik is, I think, in this category.
-While the other numbers in “Eurovision Song Contest” capture, with tongue-in-cheek elan, the inimitable somewhat trashy Eurovision sound, Husavik stands apart with its soaring melody and heartfelt lyrics.
-Any song with the immortal line “where the whales can live ’cause they’re gentle people” gets my vote.
+While the other numbers in “Eurovision Song Contest” capture, with tongue-in-cheek elan, the inimitable trashy Eurovision sound, Husavik stands apart with its soaring melody and heartfelt lyrics.
+Any song with the immortal line “where the whales can live cause they’re gentle people” gets my vote.
 Kudos then to the songwriters, composer Atli Orvarsson and the lyricists Savan Kotecha, Richard Goransson and Fat Max Gsus.
 Kudos also to the gorgeous production by Gsus and the stunning vocal by Molly Sanden who sings like her life depended on it.
-And, of course a fantastic lip synch by Rachel.
+And of course, a fantastic lip synch by Rachel.